10 Things To Do Near the Atlanta Airport

 See a movie at the Starlight Drive-In Theatre

 There’s no better movie experience in the city than a drive-in movie at the Starlight Six, which has been in South Atlanta since 1949.
 The four screens now have modern digital projection systems and have two shows nightly.
 The entry price is $9 for adults and $1 for children, a price that gets you into both showings.
 Bring your own food or visit the snack bar.
 The drive-in also holds weekend flea markets.

 Play a round at the Historic College Park Golf Course

 Located just one mile from the airport, the nine-hole Historic College Park Golf Course was built in 1929.
 With a par 36, the facility has a driving range as well as practice greens.
 You don’t need tee times in advance and the dress code is laid back.

 Catch a concert at Cellairis Amphitheatre at Lakewood

 Opened in 1989, the Cellairis Amphitheatre at Lakewood has gone through a number of name changes over the years, but has always hosted big-name acts and festivals.
 Past shows featured Phish, Spice Girls, and Tom Petty and the Heartbreakers.
 It can hold 7,000 concertgoers in the seats and another 12,000 on the lawn.

 Take a behind-the-scenes tour at Chick-fil-A headquarters

 One of Atlanta’s most well-known companies, Chick-fil-A, started in the 1960s as the Dwarf House in Hapeville.
-Visitors can tour the headquarters to learn about the national chain during the Chick-fil-A Backstage Tour.
+Visitors can tour the headquarters, located in College Park, to learn about the national chain during the Chick-fil-A Backstage Tour.
 You’ll visit the history museum and perhaps see the production kitchen, where Chick-fil-A cooks up new recipes.